New Jersey Jackals: 2016

 New Jersey sets a Can-Am Team record with 46 triples in a season.

-The Jackals total attendance in 2016 was 74,335.
-Averaging 1,652 per game.
-The lowest ever for the NJ franchise.
+The Jackals' total attendance in 2016, was 74,335, an average of 1,652 per home game, the lowest in franchise history.

-After the 2016 season, manager Joe Calfapietra announced he was leaving the team after fourteen seasons to take over the managerial position with the American Association's Kansas City T-Bones.
+Following the season, manager Joe Calfapietra announced he was leaving the team after fourteen seasons to take over the managerial position with the American Association's Kansas City T-Bones.

 2017

 The team's bench coach, Matt Padgett, was promoted to manager in February 2017.

 Al Dorso purchases the Jackals franchise in May 2017.
 To be operated as University Sports and Entertainment, LLC.

-The Jackals begin their 20th season on May 18, 2017, with an 8–4 victory over Quebec at Yogi Berra Stadium.
+The Jackals begin their 20th season on May 18, 2017, with an 8–4 victory over Québec at Yogi Berra Stadium.

 NJ swept a 3-game series from a Dominican Republic squad in June.

 They also swept 4 from the Cuban National Team in their second appearance at Yogi Berra Stadium.

-The Jackals finished at 55–45 & qualified for the playoffs for the 16th time in 20 seasons, but were eliminated by the Rockland Boulders in the opening round:
+The Jackals finished at 55–45 & qualified for the playoffs for the 16th time in 20 seasons, but were eliminated by their cross-river rival Rockland Boulders in the opening round: